Harcourts - The Property People's Property Management Division is multi-award winning, and is one of the largest in the Macarthur region.

 Our Property management team is structured on a portfolio basis.
 This means that every Property Manager has a group of clients' investment properties and their tenants to manage.
 This structure is highly efficient and ensures effective communication between property owners, tenants and their Harcourts Property Manager.

 One of the secrets behind Harcourts' continued success is its highly experienced Management team.
-Laura Makowski and Sarena Rowley oversee the daily operations of the team, and ensure all processes and details are dealt with properly and efficiently.
+Laura Makowski oversees the daily operations of the team, and ensures all processes and details are dealt with properly and efficiently.

 At Harcourts, all property management systems are in place and are strictly monitored and adhered to, ensuring the smooth running of clients' investments.